Become a Mentor

 Can I request more information from my mentee applicants?

-Yes, you will be able to request more materials or ask questions via email during the reading period.
+Yes, you will be able to request more materials or ask questions via the REI committee chair during the reading period.

 What if I choose the same mentee as another mentor?